 - Diabetes: 6.5% or higher

-Normally, only about 4% to 5.6% of hemoglobin attaches to the sugar, which accounts for the normal A1C values of less than 5.7%.
+Normally, only about 4% to 5.6% of hemoglobin attaches to the sugar, which is why normal A1C values are anything less than 5.7%.
 However, with higher levels of glucose in your blood, this percentage rises.
-The greater the amount of hemoglobin coated with sugar, the poorer is your two-to-three month blood sugar control.
+The greater the amount of hemoglobin coated with sugar, the poorer your two-to-three month blood sugar control.

 The American Diabetes Association(ADA) recommends testing your A1C values at least twice a year.